-Since racial inequalities in health are extensive in the US, Dr. Rogers is committed to serving medically underserved and minority populations.
+Since racial inequalities in health are extensive in the U.S., Dr. Rogers is committed to serving medically underserved and minority populations.
 Charles R. Rogers, PhD, MPH, MS, MCHES® is currently a Tenure-Track Assistant Professor in the Public Health Division of the University of Utah School of Medicine, Associate Member of Huntsman Cancer Institute, Associate Member of the University of Michigan-Mixed Methods Program, and Founding Director of the Men’s Health Inequities Research Lab.

-Dr. Rogers’ research agenda contributes to translational solutions that address the complex underpinnings of cancer and men’s health disparities, with a primary focus on colorectal cancer awareness & prevention among African-American men for over 10 years.
+Dr. Rogers’ research agenda contributes to translational solutions that address the complex underpinnings of cancer and men’s health disparities, with a primary focus on colorectal cancer awareness & prevention among African-American men for more than 10 years.
 As a behavioral scientist & master certified health education specialist (MCHES®), his research interest also include behavioral and community-based implementation science, mixed methods, and survey methodology.